speedtestboost/SpeedTestBooster/replit.md

 ## Overview
 This full-stack application provides internet speed testing, historical test tracking, network information display, and WiFi optimization features.
 Built with React and Express, it aims to offer a comprehensive solution for users to monitor and improve their internet connection.
 The business vision is to become a leading platform for network diagnostics, leveraging a modern tech stack and focusing on user experience and accurate measurements.

-**Latest Addition (Feb 2025)**: Created high-traffic "Internet Speed Requirements Guide 2025" page targeting 100,000+ monthly searches globally with interactive speed calculator and comprehensive SEO optimization.
+**Latest Addition (Aug 2025)**: Enhanced high-traffic "Internet Speed Requirements Guide 2025" page with additional low-competition keywords and universal global optimization.
+Now targets 15+ additional keywords including "how much internet speed do I need", "broadband speed requirements", "5G speed requirements", etc. Made universally applicable for worldwide rankings with international terminology (fiber/fibre), global ISPs, and multiple locale support.
+Added comprehensive global connection types comparison section.

 ## User Preferences
 Preferred communication style: Simple, everyday language.